 In the end, the feeling is that the story about the villa, the heroine's psychology and manager, the professor's intention to integrate the villa's expedition, and other clues, there is no connection at all, and there is no connection with the evil house.

-So as a reader's experience, I feel that the author is hammering in the east and hammering in the west, narrating the plot with a very gentle rhythm, but the plot does not have any fascinating content.
+So from a reader's experience, I feel that the author is hammering in the east and hammering in the west, narrating the plot with a very gentle rhythm, but the plot does not have any fascinating content.

 Overall, it feels quite disappointing.